Using jhsdb (HotSpot Debugger) to crack encrypted Java applications

 img

-cd to the directory where you previously executed the jhsdb command, and you will see the generated class files.
+cd to the directory where the jhsdb command was executed before, you can see the generated class file

 img